LucaReggiannini/local-data-finder/README.md

 # swdf
-System-wide data finder for Windows
+## System-wide data finder for Windows

+I wanted to make a simple script that uses Windows built in tools only.
+No additional tools, no Powershell policy bypass, no complex options ... just the major features I use on a daily basis.

 ```
                .andAHHAbnn.